vgno/coding-standards/objc/README.md

 ## Dot-Notation Syntax

 Dot-notation should **always** be used for accessing and mutating properties.
 Bracket notation is preferred in all other instances.
+See also the section about [architecture](#architecture)

 **For example:**
 ```objc